taxes-in-saint-lucia-international-business-companies-withholding-tax

 Annual property tax

-For residential property, the annual property tax is 0.25 percent.
-For commercial property, it is 0.4 percent.
+For residential property, the annual residential property tax rate is 0.25 percent.
+For commercial property, the tax rate is 0.4 percent.
 This rate is the same for companies and individuals, whether you are a resident or not.

 VAT

 Companies that have a sales turnover greater than EC$400,000 per year must pay value-added tax (VAT) at the standard rate of 12.5 percent.
-VAT exemptions apply to educational, financial, insurance, medical, and transport service, rental housing, fuel, water, electricity, goods for export, and goods for sale in duty-free shops.
+VAT exemptions apply to educational, financial, insurance, medical and transport services, rental housing, fuel, water, electricity, goods for export, and goods for sale in duty-free shops.

 Tax on interest and royalties